sportshunt-prod/BE-playportal/docs/architecture.md

 This section details the step-by-step process an organizer follows to create and manage a tournament.

 1.  **Authentication & Authorization**
-    *   The user logs in via the standard Auth0 flow.
+    *   The user logs in via email/password or Google OAuth.
     *   The system verifies that the user has the `is_organizer` flag set to `True`.
-    *   The user receives a JWT token that grants access to the `organizationApi` endpoints.
+    *   The user receives a JWT Bearer token that grants access to the `organizationApi` endpoints.
+    *   The token must be included in all requests: `Authorization: Bearer <token>`

 2.  **Create an Organization**
     *   **Action:** If the organizer is new, they create an organization.
 A user can only be an admin of one organization.